 Malcolm III, who married Queen Margaret in Dunfermline in 1070, built a fortress here, probably on the site of earlier Pictish defences that had given the town its name.
 Remains in the town's excellent Pittencrieff Park known as Malcolm Canmore's Tower probably mark the location of this fortress.
 But it was Margaret rather than Malcolm who was responsible for Dunfermline's strong growth through the medieval period.
 She liked it so much she founded a Benedictine priory here.

 After the fire one of the few surviving buildings in the town was the Abbot House, dating back to the mid 1400s and later extended in the 1700s.
-In 1995 this was converted into the Abbot House Heritage Centre, with its distinctive pink render.
+In 1995 this was converted into the Abbot House Heritage Centre, and there are plans in place to bring it back into use as an adjunct to the neighbouring magnificent Dumfermline Carnegie Library & Galleries which opened in 2017 after a £12.4m expansion of the existing Carnegie Library.

-The story of Dunfermline over the intervening centuries was largely an industrial one.
+The story of Dunfermline over the last few centuries has been largely an industrial one.
 In the 1700s it became an important centre for the linen industry and by the end of the 1800s there were five coal mines close to the town in an arc from the west to the north.
 In the 1900s the naval bases on the north side of the River Forth provided considerable employment for the town.

 Dunfermline has two more claims to fame.
 In 1848 a weaver called William Carnegie emigrated to the USA, taking with him his 13 year old son Andrew.
-Andrew Carnegie went on to found a steel empire that made him the world's richest man.
-In 1881 Dunfermline was the location of the first of over 3,000 libraries and other institutions Carnegie set up around the world with over $350m.
-Today his birthplace, just to the south of the abbey, is marked by a museum endowed by his widow after his death in 1919.
+Andrew Carnegie went on to found a steel empire that made him one of the world's richest men.
+In 1883 Dunfermline was the location of the first of over 2,500 libraries and other institutions Carnegie set up around the world with over $350m of his own money.
+Today his birthplace, just to the south of the abbey, is marked by the Andrew Carnegie Birthplace Museum.

 Visitor InformationView Location on Map